BuidlGuidl/abi.ninja/README.md

 # ABI Ninja

 Interact with any contract on Ethereum.
-Just need the Contract address (if it's verified) or its ABI + Contract address.
+You just need the Contract address (if it's verified) or its ABI + Contract address.

 Built with 🏗 [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2)